afseparfi/afseparfi/README.md

 ### Develop Phase

-Tech components were applied and a working prototype was developed during Phase 4, Develop.
-Testing, reusable components, and a distributed coding model were key factors during this phase.
+Tech components were applied and a working prototype was developed during this phase.
+Testing, reusable components, and a distributed coding model were key factors that enabled the team to create a working prototype rapidly.

 ### Release Phase

-Phase 5, _Release_, focuses on metrics and measurement, refinement to the initial release to ensure the experience is maximized, enhanced, and relevant for the target users.
+The last phase, _Release_, focuses on metrics and measurement, refinement to the initial release to ensure the experience is maximized, enhanced, and relevant for the target users.
 As part of the release strategy, a DevOps framework and tools were used to automated the integration, testing and deployment as possible.

 #### Continuous Integration